lolwheel/Owie/README.md

 - UPCOMING - fix the battery percentage reporting for Vamp-and-Ride setups and expanded battery packs.
 - UPCOMING - Removes the factory locking of battery capacity expansion, implemented in OW XRs with revisions 4210+ and Pints with revisions 5059+.

-# Installing OWEnhancer into your board
+# Installing Owie into your board

 ## Prerequisites: